 Starting in 1986, I began looking beyond Belgian Ring Sport.
 I developed interest in and followed all the international sports that utilized bitework: French Ring Sport, Mondio Ring, KNPV, and IPO.
 If you are on the road telling people how to train dogs with positive and negative reinforcement and aversive and corrective stimulation, with the tools of choke collar, pinch collar, whip, e-collar, ball, clicker, food, etc: all that had to be incorporated in a system that could be politically acceptable.
 In half the countries in Europe where protection sports are popular, pinch collars and e-collars are official banned although used clandestinely.
 Helmet Raiser was one of the first guys in world who was able to tell people what he was doing in training; his honesty about his training methods were accepted.
 He could explain things to make them politically acceptable.
 However, in the midst of a training revolution in Europe in the mid-1990s, we were confronted with the book of Karen Pryor, Don’t Shoot The Dog.
 The politically active animal protection lobby used this book as the Bible of evidence that only strictly positive training was needed to be effective and humane, and all other methods were demonized.
 We all had to re-evaluate our training techniques to counter the Animal Protection Lobby again.

 Until 2002, I was organizing Dances with Malinois.
 The idea for Dances with Malinois was an annual competition with a different showy theme every year.
 This became so popular that hundreds of people would come and enjoy the show.
 We eventually began making DVDs of these events.
 This venue made ringsport accessible to the public and familiarized people with the sport we enjoyed.
 This was an excellent publicity move to help win friends of the public who in turn could feel less threatened by us.
 I worked together with a German State Veterinarian and Andreas Legnowski (around 2002) where my job was to train dog handlers to pass the electronic collar licensing exam given by the German State Veterinarian.
 Unfortunately, a few years later the law did change and the use of electronic collars (although not the possession or sale) became prohibited .
 Needing more staff with expert knowledge of training dogs the modern way with modern electronic collars, an advertisement was placed for training positions and 60 people responded to the ad.
 After a lot of selections, there were four left over.
 In the last 10 years, this group of five friends (including myself) founded the Prostaff Team which is a group of trainers with a similar philosophy.
 While we all have our own particular specialities, every member of the Prostaff Team abides by the following series of four steps in training: the first step is to make a dog learn his job; the second step is to motivate him to do the job; the third step is to motivate him to do the job when he is not motivated to do the job; and in the fourth step, the dog must look flashy and look like he loves it.
 The Prostaff Team gives a two-week seminar in Germany every summer.
 One of the most exciting jobs of my life was when I was working as a consultant for Charles Martin and with two of his brilliant engineers to create the new direction where electronic collars must go.
 Martin Systems has revolutionized electronic collars, designing miniature electronic collars with a transmission of three kilometers that: give you an immediate signal when there is contact with your dog or not; have the ability to insure consistent reliable electrical sensation for the dog no matter what the conditions; unique identification codes where radio interference is impossible; and are hands free with a blue tooth ring which controls the transmitter and that gives a person the freedom to enjoy all the work and all the private life a person does with the dog.
-With an accompanying and compatible USB stick, the collar settings (among other things) can be changed to adapt to the political legislation of any country.
-I work as a consultant for Radio Systems Corporation and have been working there for more than a year.
-Radio Systems Corporation is the biggest electronic collar company in the world.
-Their goal and expertise is providing affordable technologies to the consumer.
-This company has the resources to continue in the worldwide political debate around dog training and associated tools (positive and negative reinforcement and aversive and corrective stimulation.)
-The Americans should not forget that the political debate contesting the use of certain tools will make it to America soon.
-It is better to be prepared.
-Radio Systems accepts that I keep up with my seminar schedule and teaching as this is a good way to reach many people.
+With an accompanying and compatible USB stick, the collar settings (among other things) can be changed to adapt to the political legislation of any country.and associated tools (positive and negative reinforcement and aversive and corrective stimulation.)
+I will keep giving my seminars and teaching as this is a good way to reach many people.
 I have my signature on many World Class Competitors and National Competitors from different countries.
 I have worked with police departments and governmental agencies throughout the world and military k9 units.
-Whether it is training a dog to sit, take out a suspect, scent a track or perform a call off: the techniques used in the NePoPo system are the same.
+Whether it is training a dog to sit, take out a suspect, scent a track or perform a call off: the techniques used in the NePoPo® system are the same.
 They do not conflict.

 A farmer long ago told me some wise words about dog training.
 He said, the trainer can use a stick to guide a dog.
 He can use that same stick to pet a dog.
 He can use that same stick to activate a dog (e.g. “go!”).
 He can use that stick to punish the dog.
 When the training is clear and understood, that same stick with which the dog was just punished can be used as a stick for a quick reward game of fetch.
 Now we are training dogs!